obsidiane-lab/notifuse-symfony-bundle/README.md

 ## CI, Releases and Composer Registry

-The pipeline validates the package on all branches and, on the default branch, computes a semantic version and creates a GitLab Release and tag.
-A separate job then notifies the GitLab Composer registry with the same version so consumers can install it via Composer.
+The pipeline validates the package on all branches.
+Releases are handled by GitHub Actions when pushing to `master` or when a tag is pushed.

-See `.gitlab-ci.yml` for job names and the exact flow (`define-version-app`, `release-production`, `publish-composer`).
+See `.github/workflows/ci.yml` and `.github/workflows/release.yml` for the exact flow.

 ## Testing